makeorbreak-io/rules/ai-competition.md

 ### Competition performance

-Competition performance will determine the eventual winner of the competition.
+Competition performance will determine the winner of the competition.

 Competition performance is calculated by adding: